oliverius/logo/docs/part8.markdown

 `repeat` `4` `[` `fd` `60` `rt` `90` `]`

-This was helpful for us because we didn't have to get dirty with the tokenizer for cases where the tokens were, for example, next to each other like in this case where the brackets are "touching" the primitive `fd` and the parameter `90`:
+This was helpful for us because we didn't have to get dirty with the tokenizer for cases where the tokens were, for example, next to each other like when the brackets are "touching" the primitive `fd` and the parameter `90`:

 `repeat 4 [fd 60 rt 90]`

 for cases like that we can do a manual tokenizer where we check each character and as such we build the tokens one character at a time.
-This is the approach from Tiny Basic (TODO reference), the example that we've been following as a reference to build our LOGO interpreter.
+This is the approach from Tiny Basic (TODO reference), the example that we've been following to build our LOGO interpreter.

 Do we need to get rid of the previous tokenizer? yes, but not right away.
 We will "clone it" and build it slowly, kind of like in [Invasion of the body snatchers](https://en.wikipedia.org/wiki/Invasion_of_the_Body_Snatchers_(1978_film)) and when we are ready we do the "switcheroo".

-The easiest way to know that the tokenizer is doing the correct thing is to test the tokenizer on its own, without the parser or the interpreter, just input a string and output an array of tokens.
+The easiest way to know that the tokenizer is doing the correct thing is to test it on its own without the parser or the interpreter, just input a string and output an array of tokens.
 Since we are working only with vanilla javascript we won't use any frameworks for testing (after all, this is a very small project), and if at this point we go into the rabbit hole of testing frameworks it would take us twice as much to complete the interpreter.

 ## Testing the current tokenizer